emilymcdaniel/Final_Project/README.md

 -----

 ## Machine Learning Model
-Using the bestseller-sample dataset as the initial input data, this project aims to determine if the economic changes affect the genre(s) of consumed media.
-Using the variables price, year, and UMCSEMT (University of Michigan Consumer Sentiment), the ML model objective is to predict the book's genre, fiction or non-fiction.
-Since we are using an input (features) to predict an output (genre media) and interpretability and accuracy are important, the Machine Learning Model selected is a Supervised Random Forest Model.
+Since we are using an input (economic features) to predict an output (genre media) and interpretability and accuracy are important, the Machine Learning Model selected is a Supervised Random Forest Model.

 1) The "X" for each model applied was economic dataframe.
 A model was created looping through each genre, using each as the "y" (dependent variable).
 2) Linear regression (least squares) model attempt: We did not split data into training and test sets, as only 5 factors to apply to the economic conditions.
 Overfitting was not a concern.
 Calculated the r-squared coefficient for the model, plotted the fitted "y" vs. the actual y data